sidetrip-ai/ici-core/README.md

 - pip package manager
 - Git (if cloning the repository)

+Note: If you face any issue while installing, check out [troubleshoot](./troubleshoot.md) file for known issues that might arise.

 ### Upgrade Python Version on MacOS (Only if your version is less than 3.10)

 This repository requires Python 3.10 or higher.
 By default, MacOS comes with Python 3.9 pre-installed.
 To upgrade to Python 3.12 or any version 3.10 or later and ensure it’s set in your PATH, follow these step-by-step instructions.
 We’ll use **Homebrew**, a popular package manager for MacOS, to install and manage Python.